 How Big of a Generator Do I Need to Run a 5000 BTU Air Conditioner?

 A 1000-watt inverter generator is enough for the 5000 BTU air conditioner.
-Because a 5000 BTU air conditioner needs around 500-watt to run in full energy.
+Because a 5000 BTU air conditioner needs around 500 watts to run at full energy.

 Final Thoughts